 I am a alumni of The University of Georgia and my life in Athens was spent mostly on stage with too many productions to remember or list.
 When I moved to Charlotte NC I stayed involved with theatre and when a film came into town there were no prop builders in town.
 The construction coordinator called around to the houses looking for set builders with tools.
 If I was cast in a play, I would help build the sets and that's how my name came up and I got my first film job.

-This was so long ago I consider my self part of the first generation of Southeastern filmmakers.
+That was so long ago I consider myself part of the first generation of Southeastern filmmakers.
 Later, working on a film in Atlanta, I got my first costuming job even though I had no experience.
 In the words of the designer "I don't need a costumer.
 I need a man to move the clothes."
 The fact there were no other local male costumers meant I got more calls and that's how my career took off.

 My first time in front of the camera happened opposite Bill Macy in THE WOOL CAP.
 I was cast as The Science Teacher because I was the only crew member who had not shaved in a week and I knew how to make my clothes rattier than they already were.

 In todays market there are several things actors need to submit for auditions, If you want to see my resume, click here.
 If you want to see my reel, click here.
+If you want to see a monologue, click here.
 For a gallery of photographs, click here.
 For contact information, click here.

 Thank you for your time.